RikuAlter/auto_loot_404_update/README.md

 # Update for AutoLoot Advanced Settings (Next Gen) by jerry18

+## Mod is now updated please use updated files from mod page

 Mod link: https://www.nexusmods.com/witcher3/mods/7400

 Special thanks to the original authors of the mod.